-We Have the Power to Impact Our Future,
+You Have the Power to Impact Your Future.

 “All of our people worked for a living until the white people came around.
 Every day for them was a working day.
 You had to shelter yourself with your own hands.
 You went and got your food and made your own clothes yourself.
 It’s about getting back to that self-supporting lifestyle.”

 “I am an ally.
 I am not First Nations, Metis or Inuit.
 I am Canadian.
 I support human rights, the protections of our environment and our democracy, and the notion that our elected government should act honestly and honourable in carryint out its obligations to all its people”

 The knowledge, skills, and competencies within your community that help create economic, social and personal well-being.

 Governance | Nation Building

 “Good governance never depends upon laws but on the personal qualities of those who govern.
 The machinery of government is always subordinate to the will of those who administer that machinery.
 The most important element of government, therefore, is the method of choosing leaders .“

 “The children, each of those kids is in touch with nature and traditional Aboriginal culture so a very important part of getting performances from them was just letting them be and trying to capture the unique spirituality that was in each one of them “.